-Lead Agency: Township Engineer Supporting Agencies: Township Public Works, NJOEM, USACE, NJDEP Hazard(s) of Concern: Flood Description of the Problem: Rancocas Creek stream bank along River and erosion.
-Drive is low, allowing bank overtopping Description of the Solution: The stream bank of the Rancocas Creek at to prevent overtopping and continued er Estimated Cost: High Potential Funding Sources: FEMA BRIC, HMGP, Municipal Budget, I Shore Protection Program USACE CAP, NJDEP Coastal Engineering Implementation Timeline: 4 years Goals Met: 2 Benefits: This action will prevent overtopping and erosion at River Drive along the Rancocas Creek, protecting property from further impact.
+Lead Agency: Township Engineer Supporting Agencies: Township Public Works, NJOEM, USACE, NJDEP Hazard(s) of Concern: Flood Description of the Problem: The Rancocas Creek stream bank along River Drive is low, allowing bank overtopping and erosion.
+Description of the Solution: The stream bank of the Rancocas Creek at River Drive will be restored and elevated to prevent overtopping and continued erosion.
+Estimated Cost: High Potential Funding Sources: FEMA BRIC, HMGP, Municipal Budget, USACE CAP, NJDEP Coastal Engineering Shore Protection Program Implementation Timeline: 4 years Goals Met: 2 Benefits: This action will prevent overtopping and erosion at River Drive along the Rancocas Creek, protecting property from further impact.
 Impact on Socially Vulnerable Populations: This action will assist socially vulnerable populations whose properties border the Rancocas Creek and may be impacted by flooding and erosion from the bank overtopping.
 Impact on Future Development: N/A Impact on Critical Facilities/Lifelines: N/A Impact on Capabilities: N/A Climate Change Considerations: A warmer atmosphere means storms have the potential to be more intense and occur more often, including increased periods of intense rain events.
 These periods of intense rain may lead to more instances of flooding and increased erosion.
-Mitigation Category Structure and Infrastructure Project CRS Category Structural Flood Control Projects Priority Medium Action Evaluation No action Current problem continues Alternatives: Remove properties impacted by stream overflow Costly Construct floodwall to prevent flooding Cost prohibitive and could ruin natural floodplain function
+Mitigation Category Structure and Infrastructure Project CRS Category Structural Flood Control Projects Priority Medium Alternatives: Action Evaluation No action Current problem continues Remove properties impacted by stream overflow Costly Construct floodwall to prevent flooding Cost prohibitive and could ruin natural floodplain function